 The hinged arms that allow for the dual-sided access are cleverly designed and intrude minimally into available load space.
 They are made from strong plastic materials with oversized bearings in the hinged sections, to ensure durability.
 I have inadvertently belted them a few times with hard-surfaced gear and that doesn’t seem to have affected their operation at all.

-Inside the box is a cargo pad and cargo net to make sure your gear doesn’t bang around loose inside, which is something we’ve really appreciated when occasionally using the entire 450 litres of space.
+A cargo net, to make sure your gear doesn’t bang around loose inside, can be purchased separately.
+This is something we’ve really appreciated when occasionally using the entire 450 litres of space.
 The cargo net is affixed via four hooks on each side to stirrups screwed into the base of the Skybox – these are made from tough plastic, are easy to hook into and offer zero movement.
 We’ve had the net stretched pretty tight over bulky stuff and it has never failed.

 The Skybox’s lock system is great as well.
 To unlock the lid and access the gear inside you need to have the key inserted, which makes for great peace of mind if you decide to leave the vehicle parked anywhere.